One dead after police fire on protesters in Sri Lanka amid bailout talks with IMF | Law-Order

 In parliament on Tuesday, Prime Minister Mahinda Rajapaksa - the president's elder brother - reiterated a call for a unity government that the opposition has rejected.
 In a move to defuse the protests and demands for their resignation, the Rajapaksa brothers have also offered to reduce the executive powers of the president by amending the constitution.

 "Together with the support of the president, we will move towards broad constitutional reforms," said Mahinda Rajapaksa, a former president himself.
 "We request support from the public, the opposition and all other stakeholders."
-(Additional reporting by Akriti Sharma and Anirudh Saligrama in Bengaluru, Karin Strohecker in London; Writing by Uditha Jayasinghe and Krishna N. Das; Editing by Christopher Cushing, Raju Gopalakrishnan and Mark Heinrich)
+(Additional reporting by Akriti Sharma and Anirudh Saligrama in Bengaluru, Karin Strohecker in London and David Lawder in Washington; Writing by Uditha Jayasinghe and Krishna N. Das; Editing by Christopher Cushing, Raju Gopalakrishnan, Mark Heinrich and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)